gvwilson/sdxpy/src/layout/index.md

 [% inc file="wrapped.py" keep="wrap" %]

+To bucket the children
+we add them one at a time to a temporary list.
+If adding another node would make the total width of the nodes in that list too large, we use that node to start a new temporary list:

+[% inc file="wrapped.py" keep="bucket" %]

 Once again we bring forward all the previous tests and write some new ones to test the functionality we've added:

 [% inc file="test_wrapped.py" keep="example" %]
-[% inc file="test_wrapped.out" %]

-Note that we could have had columns handle resizing rather than rows, but we (probably) don't need to make both resizeable.
+We could have had columns handle resizing rather than rows, but we (probably) don't need to make both resizeable.
-This is an example of [%g intrinsic_complexity "intrinsic complexity" %]: the problem really is this hard, so something, somewhere, has to deal with it.
+This is an example of [%g intrinsic_complexity "intrinsic complexity" %]: the problem really is this hard, so something has to deal with it somewhere.
-(Programs often contain [%g accidental_complexity "accidental complexity" %] as well, which can be fixed if people are willing to accept that it is unnecessary and are willing to change.
+Programs often contain [%g accidental_complexity "accidental complexity" %] as well, which can be removed if people are willing to accept change.
 In practice,
-these requirements usually mean that it isn't ever fixed.)
+that often means that it sticks around longer than it should…

 <div class="callout" markdown="1">